-Certified Peer Support Specialists (CPSS) must receive regularly scheduled clinical supervision from a Licensed Mental Health Professional (LMHP).
+RPSS must receive regularly scheduled clinical supervision from an LMHP.
 LMHP supervisors must have the practice-specific education, experience, training, credentials, and licensure to coordinate an array of behavioral health services.
 Supervision refers to clinical support, guidance and consultation afforded to unlicensed staff rendering rehabilitation services, and should not be confused with clinical supervision of bachelor's or master's level individuals pursuing licensure.
 Discussions during treatment planning and treatment team meetings between the LMHP supervisor and PSS do not count as supervision.

-- Supervision must be provided by an LMHP who has successfully completed a minimum of twelve (12) hours of OBH approved Peer Recovery Specialist Supervisor Training. - Supervision must be provided in a culturally sensitive manner that represents the cultural needs and characteristics of the staff, the service area, and the population being served.

-- A full-time supervisor shall not supervise more than seven (7) full-time CPSS.
-Supervisory staff time for part-time peer specialist supervisors shall be at least proportionate to the ratio of one full-time supervisor to seven CPSS. - CPSS shall receive a minimum of four (4) hours of supervision per month for full time CPSS, two (2) hours of supervision per month for employees providing reimbursable services with member contact 21 to 32 hours per week, and one (1) hour of supervision per month for employees providing reimbursable services with member contact less than 20 hours per week, that shall consist of no less than one (1) hour of individual supervision.
+- 1. Supervision must be provided by an LMHP who has successfully completed an OBH approved peer recovery specialist supervisor training; - 2.
+Supervision must be provided in a culturally sensitive manner that represents the cultural needs and characteristics of the staff, the service area, and the population being served; - 3.
+A full-time supervisor shall not supervise more than seven (7) full-time RPSS.
+Supervisory staff time for part-time peer specialist supervisors shall be at least proportionate to the ratio of one full-time supervisor to seven RPSS; - 4.
+RPSS shall receive a minimum of four (4) hours of supervision per month for full time RPSS, two (2) hours of supervision per month for employees providing reimbursable services with member contact 21 to 32 hours per week, and one (1) hour of supervision per month for employees providing reimbursable services with member contact less than 20 hours per week, that shall consist of no less than one (1) hour of individual supervision.
 Each month, the remaining hours of supervision may be in a group setting.
-Given consideration of case load and acuity, additional supervision may be indicated. - Group supervision means one LMHP supervisor and not more than seven (7) supervisees in supervision session. - A maximum of 50% of the individual and group supervision may be telephonic or via a secure Health Insurance Portability and Accountability Act (HIPAA) compliant online synchronous videoconferencing platform.
-Remaining supervision hours shall be provided in face-to-face meetings between the supervisor and the CPSS.
-Texts and/or emails cannot be used as a form of supervision to satisfy this requirement. - Supervision of the CPSS shall include direct clinical review, assessment and feedback regarding the delivery of services, and teaching and monitoring of the application of Recovery/Resiliency and System of Care principles and practices. - The LMHP supervisor must ensure services are in compliance with the established and approved treatment plan. - The supervision with the LMHP must: - Occur before initial services on a new member begin and, at a minimum, twice a month preferably every fifteen (15) days (except under extenuating or emergent circumstances that are reflected in the supervisory notes); - Progress notes that are discussed in supervision must have the LMHP supervisor signature;
+Given consideration of case load and acuity, additional supervision may be indicated; - 5.
+Group supervision means one LMHP supervisor and not more than seven (7) supervisees in supervision session; - 6.
+A maximum of 50 percent of the individual and group supervision may be telephonic or via a secure Health Insurance Portability and Accountability Act (HIPAA) compliant online synchronous videoconferencing platform.
+Remaining supervision hours shall be provided in face-to-face meetings between the supervisor and the RPSS texts and/or emails cannot be used as a form of supervision to satisfy this requirement;